cargo-bins/cargo-quickinstall/README.md

 ## Contributing

 There are a lot of things to figure out at the moment, so now is the perfect time to jump in and help.
-Poke @alsuren on Twitter or the Rust Discord if you want to pair on anything.
+Poke [@alsuren](https://twitter.com/alsuren) on Twitter or Discord if you want to pair on anything.

 ## Roadmap